grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 the personal statement/writing prompt for BME is a lot of work to write helpppppp meeee i dunno what to write ... what engineering anecdotes do I have like I dunno

+i watched a turkish romcom yesterday, it was very sweet lol

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,